 Definition of Bullying

 The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
-Bullying can physical, verbal or psychological.
-It can happen face-to-face or through cyberspace.

 How does bullying differ from teasing/falling out between friends or other types of aggressive behaviour?